Effective Revision

 Effective Revision Strategies

-The document shared with students and parents here summarises the strategies shown by research to lead to the most effective revision.
-More detailed workshops are held with parents and students to explain the strategies in more detail at appropriate times in the key stage.
+Materials shared with students and parents summarise the strategies shown by research to lead to the most effective revision.
+Click on the image below to access the materials.

 Click image to view document